Smithay/book/src/client/general/event_queues.md

 this object receives an event.
 The event callback receives 3 arguments:

 - a `Main<_>` proxy to the object this event is associated to
-- a the event itself, under the form of the `Event` enum of the interface of this object
+- the event itself, under the form of the `Event` enum of the interface of this object
 - a mutable reference to the `DispatchData`, which is some global mutable state shared by the event queue (we will get into details about that when explaining the event queue)